 I started asking these bloggers questions…and discovered a problem.

-House built on a weak foundation
+Failing blog’s house built on a weak foundation

 There are some very basic building blocks that should be in place when you launch a blog — and often, they’re missing.

 We press ‘publish’ because we can, without thinking through where we’re headed.
 The result is incoherent, rambling blogs with no apparent focus…and vague dreams of quitting freelancing and earning from our blogs that don’t come true.